-Carmelitas are a classic bar cookie that everyone needs in their cooking repertoire.
-A buttery oatmeal with layers of chocolate and gooey caramel that you won’t be able to stop eating!
+Carmelitas are a buttery oatmeal bar cookie with layers of chocolate and gooey caramel that you won’t be able to stop eating!

 The other day I was having a major chocolate and caramel craving.
 And no amount of water or healthy eating could satisfy the craving.
 So I caved and made a batch of Carmelitas.
 When I went to get the recipe I realized it wasn’t on the blog!
 How could such a cookie staple not be on my blog.
 Carmelitas are a recipe that any serious baker/cookie maker should have in their baking repertoire!